AlphaGit/alphas-manifesto-blog/_posts/2017-03-26-failed-experiments-and-what-ive-learned-from-them.md

 ![](/assets/Experiment.png)

+Hey, I messed up but at least I learnt from it!

 <p style="text-align: justify;">In a preparation for a post that I'm going to write, I've prepared some code examples, and of course, making sure they work correctly.
 I spent nearly all of last week trying to find out what was wrong with my code, and when I did it, it was something really stupid.
 I don't consider myself very stupid, so why did this happen?
 Let's reflect a bit.</p>
 <p><!--more--></p>
 <h2>What was the problem?</h2>